IceWizard7/terminal-widgets/docs/widget_guide.md

 This function will get called whenever a mouse click happens (in your widget), so you can use it to for example make clickable buttons.

-> Note that the widget border color will automatically be updated on every mouse click.
+> Note that the widget border color will automatically be updated on every mouse click,
+> without utilising your `mouse_click_action` function.

 #### 3.2.5.2 Keyboard actions